Nina Stroganova: Personal life

-Stroganova had one daughter with Vladimir Dokoudovsky, named Ludmilla.
+Stroganova had one daughter with Vladimir Dokoudovsky, Ludmilla.
 Ludmila Dokoudovsky would go on to co-direct the St. Louis Ballet Company alongside her husband, Antoni Zalewski.

-Stroganova's partner during her later years was the danseur Kenneth MacKenzie, whom she met while on tour in the Original Ballets Russes.
+Stroganova's marriage with Vladimir ended in divorce.
+Her partner during her later years was the danseur Kenneth MacKenzie, whom she met while on tour in the Original Ballets Russes.

+Death

+Stroganova died of leukemia in Manhattan's Roosevelt Hospital on July 9, 1994.